-- a) The study may include tests and procedures that are conducted solely for the research study.
+The study may include tests and procedures that are conducted solely for the research study.
 These tests and procedures will be paid for by the study Sponsor.
 There may be some tests and procedures which the Principal Investigator considers standard of care (meaning you would receive this care whether or not you are in the research study) and these tests and procedures are billable to you and your insurance company.
 Your insurance company may or may not agree with this determination.
 If your insurance company feels that the charges are for tests and procedures related to the research study they may deny payment, making you responsible for any charges that are not paid for by the study Sponsor.
-There is never any guarantee with any service that you will not incur some financial liability. - b) The Principal Investigator or his/her representative will discuss with you any additional tests and/or procedures that may be required due to changes in your condition during your study participation.
+There is never any guarantee with any service that you will not incur some financial liability.
+You may wish to ask your insurance company to find out what it will or will not cover.
+Study staff are available to help you contact your insurance company.

+- a) The Principal Investigator or his/her representative will discuss with you any additional tests and/or procedures that may be required due to changes in your condition during your study participation.
 You have the right to refuse to have any additional tests or procedures.
-If you feel that you have been billed in error, please contact the Principal Investigator or his/her representative whose name and telephone number is included on this consent form. - c) A summary (insert a narrative or table-formatted description with headings of "Covered by the Study" and "Payable by You or Your Insurance") of the standard and investigational studyrelated procedures is included below together with an indication of those items that will, or may, be your financial responsibility.
+If you feel that you have been billed in error, please contact the Principal Investigator or his/her representative whose name and telephone number is included on this consent form. - b) A summary (insert a narrative or table-formatted description with headings of "Covered by the Study" and "Payable by You or Your Insurance") of the standard and investigational study-related procedures is included below together with an indication of those items that will, or may, be your financial responsibility.